jneidel/dotfiles/docs/music.md

 **What is available:** wide range; pretty much all major label releases; huge back-catalog

-If the album is not behing a paywall you can just download it with [youtube-dl](https://github.com/ytdl-org/youtube-dl).
+If the album is not behind a paywall you can just download it with [youtube-dl](https://github.com/ytdl-org/youtube-dl).

 My [alias](../.zsh/apps.zsh):